Species III: Plot

-Hours after the events of the previous film, the ambulance transporting the lifeless Eve has lost its way, but when the co-driver tries to radio their superiors, the driver, Dr. Bruce Abbot, stops and holds him at gunpoint.
+The ambulance transporting Eve's corpse gets lost.
+However, when the co-driver tries to radio their superiors, the driver, Dr. Bruce Abbot, stops and holds him at gunpoint.
 They are ambushed by Portus, who kills the co-driver with his tongue.
-Abbot discovers both Portus and Eve in the back of the ambulance; Portus strangles Eve to death while she gives birth to a newborn alien, which Abbot flees with.
-Government agent Wasach orders an autopsy, discovering Eve's pregnancy, then has her body burned.
+Abbot discovers Portus and Eve alive in the back of the ambulance; Portus strangles Eve to death while she gives birth to a newborn alien, which Abbot flees with.
+Government agent Wasach orders an autopsy, discovering Eve's pregnancy, then orders the burning of her body.

-Abbot returns to his usual job teaching biochemistry at a university, where he teaches his belief that it is wrong to decide whether a species should live or die.
-He raises Eve's child in his home and she grows into a young girl who he names Sara.
-One night at Abbot's office, he is visited by Portus, who has dramatically aged and is critically ill.
-While Abbot tries to treat him, Portus demands to see "it" (Eve's child) and reveals to Abbot that there are other half-breeds suffering from similar illnesses.
-Afterward, he dies horribly while sitting in the chair.
-Shocked by these events, Abbot approaches Dean, one of his students whose funding for an experimental power plant project is in jeopardy and asks for his aid in perfecting the alien DNA to save the species.
+Abbot returns to his usual job teaching biochemistry at a university.
+He also raises Eve's child, who grows into a young girl; Abbot names her Sara.
+One night, Portus, who has dramatically aged and is critically ill, visits Abbot's office.
+Abbot tries to treat Portus, who demands to see Sara and reveals that there are other half-breeds suffering from similar illnesses.
+He soon dies while sitting in the chair.
+Meanwhile Dean, one of Abbot's students, and his funding for an experimental power plant project is in jeopardy.
+Abbot asks for Dean's aid in perfecting the alien DNA to save the species.
 In return, Abbot promises Dean a share of any funding or awards their work receives.

 In Abbot's absence, Sara pupates inside a cocoon and emerges as an adult.
-Abbot's superior, Dr. Nicholas Turner, arrives at the house seeking Abbot and comes across Sara, who initially tries to seduce him but then rejects him.
-He attempts to rape her and Sara kills him.
-Sara leaves to seek a mate and Abbot returns home, and sees evidence of Sara's transformation and disposes of Turner's body.
+Abbot's superior, Dr. Nicholas Turner, arrives at the house seeking Abbot and comes across Sara.
+She initially tries to seduce Turner but then rejects him.
+He attempts to rape Sara, who kills him and leaves to seek a mate.
+Abbot returns home, sees evidence of Sara's transformation and disposes of Turner's body.
 Sara eventually connects with another half-breed, but discovers his illnesses and knocks his tooth out.
-As Abbot and Dean continue their experiments on Sara, Dean begins to bond with her.
-Abbot informs Dean of the government's "Project Athena", which created Sil in the first film and Sara's heritage as the child of Patrick Ross infected with alien DNA from Mars and Eve, Sil's clone.
+Abbot and Dean later continue their experiments on Sara.
+Abbot informs Dean of the government's "Project Athena", which previously created Sil, and Sara's heritage as the child of Patrick Ross infected with alien DNA from Mars and Eve, Sil's clone.
 The half-breed that Sara rejected breaks into the lab, mortally wounds Abbot and attempts to impregnate Sara, but is killed by hydrochloric gas Abbot sprays over the lab.
-Left alone, Dean ponders whether to continue Abbot's work, and Sara urges him to save her species.
+Dean ponders whether to continue Abbot's work until Sara urges him to save her species.